-Degrees conferred between July 1, 2007 and June 30, 2008
+Degrees conferred between July 1, 2008 and June 30, 2009

 For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
 To determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represented twice).
-Calculate the percentage from your institution's IPEDS Completions by using the sum of 1st and 2nd majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2nd major as the denominator.
-If you prefer, you can compute the percentages using 1st majors only.
+Calculate the percentage from your institution's IPEDS Completions by using the sum of 1^{st} and 2^{nd} majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2^{nd} major as the denominator.
+If you prefer, you can compute the percentages using 1^{st} majors only.

 Category Diploma/ Certificates Associate Bachelor's CIP 2000 Categories to Include

 Agriculture 1

-Natural resources/environmental science 3
+Natural resources/environmental 3

+science

 Architecture 4

-Area and ethnic studies 5
+Area and ethnic studies .1 5

-Communications/journalism 6 9
+Communications/journalism 6.4 9

 Communication technologies 10

 Computer and information sciences 11

 Personal and culinary services 12

-Education 41 13
+Education 43 13

 Engineering 14

 Engineering technologies 15

-Foreign languages and literature .4 16
+Foreign languages and literature .3 16

 Family and consumer sciences 19

 Law/legal studies 22

-English 2.6 23
+English 3.4 23

-Liberal arts/general studies 0.3 24
+Liberal arts/general studies 0.1 24

 Library science 25

-Biological/life sciences 3.4 26
+Biological/life sciences 3.6 26

-Mathematics .2 27
+Mathematics .6 27

 Military science and technologies 29

 Interdisciplinary studies 30

-Parks and recreation 16 31
+Parks and recreation 15.6 31

-Philosophy and religious studies .3 38
+Philosophy and religious studies .1 38

 Theology and religious vocations 39

-Physical sciences 0.8 40
+Physical sciences 1.3 40

 Science technologies 41

-Psychology 4 42
+Psychology 3.8 42

 Security and protective services 43

-Public administration and social services 0.3 44
+Public administration and social 0.2 44

+services

-Social sciences 15 45
+Social sciences 13 45

 Construction trades 46

 Mechanic and repair technologies 47

 Precision production 48

 Transportation and materials moving 49

-Visual and performing arts 1.6 50
+Visual and performing arts 2.2 50

-Health professions and related sciences 5 51
+Health professions and related sciences 4.4 51

 Business/marketing 52

-History 3.4 54
+History 2.0 54

-Other
+Other 2.0 J 1

 TOTAL 100% 100% 100%

+IUIAL 10070 10070 10070